 A.: It usually takes 2 to 3 months for a full application of updates to existing certificate.

-Q.: How much in advance should we begin renewal of our Uzbek registration certificate?A.: We strictly recommend to begin in 3-4 months before the initial certificate expires.
+Q.: How much in advance should we begin renewal of our Uzbek registration certificate?A.: We strictly recommend to begin in 9-10 months before the initial certificate expires.
 It will allow the regulator to smoothly update the dossier and issue a new registration certificate without pauses and stress.
+RedMed team always warns our clients about the need to commence renewal procedure.

-All of items stated in the certificate will be required for the reviewing - sent again to Tashkent, unless the Manufacturer is good to provide CE, FDA certificates.
+All of items stated in the certificate will be required for the reviewing - being sent to Tashkent, unless the Manufacturer is good to provide CE, FDA certificates.

 For more information in regards of medical devices` regulatory affairs in Uzbekistan, write us: